mehulagg/gitlab/doc/user/project/merge_requests/creating_merge_requests.md

 ## By sending an email **(FREE SELF)**

 > The format of the generated email address changed in GitLab 11.7.
-  The older format is still supported so existing aliases or contacts still work.
+  The earlier format is still supported so existing aliases or contacts still work.

 You can create a merge request by sending an email message to GitLab.